EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 5. Follow the instructions in the script, "Lesson2_Step2_Introduction_to_plotting.R"

 ### Step 2) Deliverable
+* For Lessson 2, step 2 we'll be asking you create 2 figures using ggplot2 flags that we haven't showed you yet.
+This is meant to emulate the process you'll go through as you try making your own figures.
+You'll follow the instructions below to create two figures, export them figures into jpeg files, and then send those files to us at "meglab.metagenomics@gmail.com"

-* Create a boxplot comparing raw reads by "Treatment" group.
+1. Create a boxplot comparing Shannon's diversity indices in the resistome at the AMR mechanism level
+  * Plot sample groups on the x-axis
-  * Color the boxplots by sample
+  * Color the boxplots by treatment group
+  * add data points to the boxplots
+  * add facets by "DataType"
+  * y-axis
+    * label it "Shannon's diversity index"
-  * Label the y-axis accordingly
+    * change the size to "18"
+  * x-axis
-  * Make the x-axis labels be at a 45 degree angle
+    * make x-axis labels be at a 45 degree angle
+    * change the size to "18"
-  * Look up how to remove the grid and change the background color to any color you want
+  * change the background grid color to "white" (hint: modify the theme)
+  * change the title of the legend to "Treatment group"
+  * change the set of colors you are using to grey scale.
+Look up the ggplot2 layer that allows you to easily do this.

-* Make a relative abundance plot of the microbiome at the phylum level
+2. Make a relative abundance plot of the kraken2 microbiome at the phylum level
-  * Make another another plot that only includes phyla present at a relative abundance rate > 5% across all samples (or a number of your choice).
+  * Only include phyla present at a relative abundance rate > 0.5% across all samples.
-  * Make sure both files have descriptive titles
-* Create a rarefaction curve for resistome counts, compare this to rarefaction curves for the microbiome.
-  * Which dataset would have benefited the most from deeper sequencing?
+  * Add a plot label that describes what's in the figure
+  * add facets by treatment "Group"
+  * y-axis
+    * label it "Relative abundance"
+    * change the size to "18"
+  * x-axis
+    * make x-axis labels be at a 45 degree angle
+    * change the size to "18"
+  * change the colors by using finding and using a different theme